mmowers/superpivot/README.md

 * Data Source (required): Enter a path to a properly formatted csv file (see below).
 The path is relative to the root of this repo, but absolute paths may be entered as well, e.g. 'C:/somefolder/somefile.csv'.
 Make sure that there are column headers for each column in the csv file and no row labels.
+* Chart Type: Select Scatter, Line, Bar, or Area
 * X-axis (required): Select a column to use as x-axis
+* Group X By: Select a column to group the x-axis (if both x-axis and grouping columns are discrete).
-* Y-axis (required: Select a column to use as y-axis
+* Y-axis (required): Select a column to use as y-axis
+* Y-axis aggregation: You may aggregate y-axis data if it is numeric.
+"Sum" is currently the only option.
 * Series: Pick a column to split the data into separate, color-coded series
+* Series Stacking: You may stack/unstack series vertically with this switch
 * Series Legend: Click on this to see the color and name of each series
 * Explode Charts By: Select a discrete column to split into multiple charts.
 The charts' titles will correspond to the exploded column values.
 * Group Exploded Charts By: Select a discrete column to group exploded charts.
 Play around with plot sizes (see below) and/or resize your browser screen to make a nice 2d array of charts.
-* Group X By: Select a column to group the x-axis (if both x-axis and grouping columns are discrete).
-* Y-axis aggregation: You may aggregate y-axis data if it is numeric.
-"Sum" is currently the only option.
-* Series Stacking: You may stack/unstack series vertically with this switch
-* Chart Type: Select Scatter, Line, Bar, or Area
 * Filters: Each column can be used to filter data with checkboxes.
 After selecting Filters, you must press the Update button to apply the filters
 * Update Filters: This is only used for updating the charts once filters have been changed